The World of Entrepreneurs.

 Explore new ways to handle pace, information, and unpredictability

-Apply management intervention skills in team environments
+Apply project management skills in individual and team environments

 Integrate customers into cooperation and competition

-Focus on critical elements in negotiations
+Focus on critical elements in contracts and negotiations

 Explore and use listening as a means of persuasion